barryclark/jekyll-now/_posts/lgl-guide.md

 [New York Times article](http://www.nytimes.com/2015/09/08/science/the-tardigrade-water-bear.html?_r=0)

 Last summer, I had a 500,000 node/million connection network, and no way to look at its structure.
 Cytoscape maxes out at about 100,000 connections, and for some reason which I can't remember now,  I never got my network to load on the million node capable OpenOrd Layout for Gephi.
+As nicely outlined by in Martin Krzywinski's  [Hive Plot pag](http://www.hiveplot.net/), even if a software is capable of laying out a giant network, it is more than likely to create an unintepretable hairball.
+The Large Graph Layout (LGL) was created in [Edward Marcotte's lab](http://marcottelab.org/index.php/Main_Page) to visualize large networks while avoiding hairballs.
+The algorithm itself is described in the original paper, ["LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks"](http://www.marcottelab.org/paper-pdfs/jmb-lgl.pdf).
+Basically, the algorithm first discovers disconnected clusters in the data, and then lays them out indidually.
+LGL works radially, where each cluster begins with a seed node, and new connections are added on spheres which are force directed out from the existing cluster.